The Revenant (2009 film): Reception

-The Revenant has received positive feedback from several film reviewers and the horror film community.
+The Revenant received positive feedback from several film reviewers and the horror film community.
 A post-screening review from DreadCentral.com declared it is "sure to become a cult classic."

 The film won the Audience Award for "Best Narrative Feature" at the 2009 CineVegas Film Festival, in Las Vegas.
 Harry Knowles of Ain't It Cool News wrote an early review, calling it "a great little genre film that gets exactly as nuts as one would hope a violent buddy flick can get with the undead."

 Chris Alexander of Fangoria stated: "Forget Shaun of the Dead; this is the best dark fantasy/comedy I’ve seen since classic stuff I hold so dear to my heart, masterworks like Return of the Living Dead, Re-Animator, RoboCop and Fright Night."

 Aaron Morgan from Fantastic Fest commented that "Overall this movie is a real gem and deserves a wide release here in the states to shake us out of this remake/retread horror trend."

 Toronto After Dark listed The Revenant as one of the "10 Movies To See Before You Die".